-Rickshaw is a students’ collective at South Asian University, housed in the Department of Sociology and participated by students from across the region of South Asia.
-It consists of a blog expresssing our epistemological and ontological engagements: fantasies, opinions, critical reflections on issues of macro as well as micro significance.
-The regional orientation is South Asian, so to say, as we express about social, cultural, political, and economic issues, to name a few.
-The blog posting is fortnightly.
-But, how can Rickshaw be so intellectually static and physically docile?
-So, we peddal our way through concrete spaces and execute some enticing events too, such as conversation with distinguished personalities, debates in tangible time and space, festivities and celebrations of our existence in the university, and name it.
+Rickshaw is a students’ collective at South Asian University, operating under the aegis of the Department of Sociology and it has students from across the region of South Asia as its members.
+It consists of a Blog expressing our epistemological and ontological engagements: fantasies, opinions, articles and essays, critical reflections on issues of macro as well as micro significance, poetry, poems and even photographs.
+The regional orientation of the Blog is South Asian, so to say, as we express our views on the social, cultural, political, and economic issues of this region, to name a just a few things we publish upon.
+Since, by its very definition, ‘Rickshaw’ cannot be intellectually static and physically docile, we decided to pedal our way through concrete spaces and execute some enticing events too, that include conversations with distinguished personalities, debates in tangible time and space, festivities and celebrations of our existence in the University and much more…!

 Dr. Dev Pathak

 Guidelines for Submission

 This style guide has been prepared with an intention to help the contributors of our blog

 “Rickshaw: A Students’ Collective” and to reduce confusions about the style (we use in our blog).

 The style manual only includes important and necessary information and guidelines of style.

 1. All submissions should be in soft copy (MS Word version).

 2. The body text of all submissions should be double-spaced with one-inch margins.

 3. Use “Calibri (body)” font for each submission with a font size of 10.
 Texts should be